andrewniekamp/ping-pong/README.md

 ## Description

-_This application takes a user input, and translates through backend javascript logic into Pig Latin_
+_This application takes a user input, makes changes to numbers divisible by 3 and 5, and returns the range to the user._

 ## Setup/Installation

-_Files can be cloned from Github @ https://github.com/Rick1970/pig-latin.git
+_Files can be cloned from https://github.com/aniekamp/ping-pong and run in the browser._

-and run in the browser._
+Viewable on GitHub Pages at: https://aniekamp.github.io/ping-pong/

 ## Specifications
 | Behavior | Input Example | Output Example |